-In determining whether the operating income performance metrics were satisfied in 2011, the Compensation Committee used adjusted operating income of \$170.4 million rather than operating income calculated according to GAAP of \$167.2 million.
-The adjusted operating income figure excludes the effects of the following charges and expenses: (i) approximately \$1.0 million for an impairment charge related to office space that we expect to sell before the end of 2012, (ii) approximately \$1.8 million in severance charges incurred in connection with a cost reduction and organizational streamlining initiative carried out in July 2011 and (iii) approximately \$0.4 million in expenses incurred in the fourth quarter of 2011 related to the potential proxy contest with Biglari Holdings Inc. In exercising its discretion to set bonus payments within the eligible range after the performance metric was satisfied, the Compensation Committee considered, among other factors, the Company's operating income performance in 2011 relative to internal goals set by the Company's annual business plan adopted at the beginning of the fiscal year.
-Based on this review, the Committee determined to exercise its discretion to set annual bonus payouts for the Named Executive Officers at approximately 91% of the target amounts set forth in the table below.
+In determining whether the operating income performance metrics were satisfied in 2012, the Compensation Committee used adjusted operating income of \$197.8 million rather than operating income calculated according to GAAP of \$191.0 million.
+The adjusted operating income figure excludes the effects of the following charges and expenses: (i) approximately \$1.7 million in severance charges incurred in connection with a cost reduction and organizational streamlining initiative carried out in April 2012 and (ii) approximately \$5.2 million in expenses incurred in the second quarter of 2012 related to the proxy contest with Biglari Holdings.